USNavalResearchLaboratory/turboWAVE/docs/dev-testing.rst

 As of this writing, the domain decomposition for all tests is fixed as :math:`1\times 1\times 2`, but the set of grids used for the testing can be controlled for each test suite.
 The test grid is controlled by a static function of either ``ComputeTool`` or ``Module``::

-	static bool SetTestGrid(tw::tool_type theType,tw::Int gridId,MetricSpace *ms,Task *tsk);
+	static bool SetTestEnvironment(tw::tool_type theType,tw::Int enviro,MetricSpace *ms,Task *tsk);
-	static bool SetTestGrid(tw::module_type theType,tw::Int gridId,Simulation* sim);
+	static bool SetTestEnvironment(tw::module_type theType,tw::Int enviro,Simulation* sim);

-These functions switch on the first argument, and create a grid that may depend on ``gridId``.
+These functions switch on the first argument, and create a grid that may depend on ``enviro``.
 In order to control the grids that are used with a given test suite, cases in the switch must be modified.
-The test runner will always start with ``gridId=1``, incrementing by 1.
+The test runner will always start with ``enviro=1``, incrementing by 1.
 Note that every test case in the suite will be called with every grid variant.
 The individual test cases are free to do whatever they wish with a given grid, including nothing.